datacamp/datacamp-light/README.md

 Installation instructions can be found [here](https://github.com/datacamp/datacamp-light-wordpress).

 #### Using the tutorial package
-Convert existing `.Rmd` files to an interactive HTML by installing the [tutorial R package](https://github.com/datacamp/tutorial)
+Convert existing `.Rmd` files to an interactive HTML by installing the [tutorial R package](https://github.com/datacamp/tutorial).

-## How to create your own interactive exercises
+## How to create your own interactive exercises using the JavaScript library
-Next we can start creating exercises using simple HTML tags.
-We will look into how to do this using the following simple example :
+Every exercise starts off as an HTML block of the following format:

 ```html
 <div data-datacamp-exercise data-lang="r">